 Here are the Basics

-Haitian Creole has two types of vowels: nasal and non-nasal
+Haitian Creole has two types of vowels: nasal and non-nasal vowels.

 There are a total of four nasal vowels and seven non-nasal vowels.

-Use this lesson to familiarize yourself with them, but don't stress too much about memorizing what is a nasal vowel and what is not.
-Rather, focus on how to pronounce them
+Use this lesson to familiarize yourself with them, but don't worry too much about memorizing what is a nasal vowel and what is not.

 How Nasal Vowels Work